When is it okay to use your emergency fund?

 It is a great feeling to be able to make a large purchase without financing it, feeling guilty or wondering where the money is going to come from.

-Was this an acceptable use of our emergency fund?
+Was this a good use of our emergency fund?

 Yes and no.